Luoghi d’Italia

 Sporting legend Sara Simeoni in Verona

 From Turin, the Olympic flame travelled across northern Italy, reaching Verona on 18 January.
 On the 22nd it was on a gondola in Venice, making a historic passage down the Grand Canal.
-After a stop in Cortina d’Ampezzo, the torch will reach its final destination, the San Siro Stadium in Milan, just before the opening ceremony– la cerimonia di apertura – on 6 February, 2026.
-ESA astronaut Luca Parmitano will be one of the torch bearers on the last stop of the Olympic flame.
+After a stop in Cortina d’Ampezzo, the torch reached its final destination, the San Siro Stadium in Milan, just before the opening ceremony– la cerimonia di apertura – on 6 February, 2026.
+ESA astronaut Luca Parmitano was one of the torch bearers on the last stop of the Olympic flame.
 Spaziale!

 When the Olympic flame crossed the historic centre of Verona, the entire city gathered along the river Adige to witness the event.
 The flame was passed from one athlete or celebrity to the next, until it finally reached Sara Simeoni, the legendary high jumper who twice set a world record and won a gold medal at the Moscow Olympics in 1980.
 Born in the province of Verona, she is considered one of the best Italian female athletes of all time.

-The closing ceremony may be the most spectacular event of the 2026 Winter Olympics
+The closing ceremony may have been the most spectacular event of the 2026 Winter Olympics

 Verona Olympic venue 2026

-The 2026 Winter Olympics will open in one of the largest stadiums in Europe, built over a hundred years ago in 1925.
-This is already quite impressive, but the closing ceremony – la cerimonia di chiusura – will take place in a much older and more scenic venue: the 2,000-year old Arena, Verona’s Roman amphitheatre.
+The 2026 Winter Olympics opened in one of the largest stadiums in Europe, built over a hundred years ago in 1925.
+This was already quite impressive, but the closing ceremony – la cerimonia di chiusura – took place in a much older and more scenic venue: the 2,000-year old Arena, Verona’s Roman amphitheater.

-The Milano-Cortina 2026 Closing Ceremony, themed Beauty in Action, will combine art, technology, and tradition on the backdrop of the Arena, featuring opera, dance, music, and design, connecting mountains to cities and culminating in an immersive celebration of sports and Italian culture.
-Star dancer Roberto Bolle will appear alongside sports icons like Carolina Kostner, Deborah Compagnoni, Francesco Totti, Bebe Vio, and Jannik Sinner.
+The Milano-Cortina 2026 Closing Ceremony, themed Beauty in Action, combined art, technology, and tradition on the backdrop of the Arena, featuring opera, dance, music, and design, connecting mountains to cities and culminating in an immersive celebration of sports and Italian culture.
+Star dancer Roberto Bolle appeared alongside sports icons like Carolina Kostner, Deborah Compagnoni, Francesco Totti, Bebe Vio, and Jannik Sinner.

 Diana